 - Got something to say?
 If you have a passion and a wealth of knowledge on a topic, you could start writing your own blog or filming your own vlog to generate a passive income.
 There is plenty of information on Google about setting up a passive income like this.

 Remember, whatever you can save as a teenager is a bonus in the long term.
-And if you are able to save money in a savings account that pays a great interest rate, like an LLL Savings Account, by the time you are sitting your final Year 12 exam, you’ll hopefully already have some money behind you to help you embark on life after school.
+And if you are able to save money in a savings account that pays you interest, like an LLL Savings Account, by the time you are sitting your final Year 12 exam, you’ll hopefully already have some money behind you to help you embark on life after school.

 Visit our website to view the range of products available.